Sage/streamlinejs/README.md

 The `diskUsage2` example is a faster variant that parallelizes I/O operations with futures.
 You'll also find CoffeeScript versions of these examples.

-# On-line demo
+# Online demo

-You can see how streamline transforms the code by playing with the [on-line demo](http://sage.github.com/streamlinejs/examples/streamlineMe/streamlineMe.html).
+You can see how streamline transforms the code by playing with the [online demo](http://sage.github.com/streamlinejs/examples/streamlineMe/streamlineMe.html).

 If you are curious, you can also play with the [generators demo - Firefox only](http://sage.github.com/streamlinejs/examples/streamlineMe/yieldMe.html).